5x5 storage unit vs 5x10 storage unit

 Example of What a 5x5 Can Hold: A twin or full-sized mattress, four dining room chairs, three large boxes, a dresser, a storage cabinet, and small appliances

-Common Use Cases: Seasonal storage, decluttering, off-season sports equipment, or business document storage
+Common Use Cases: Decluttering, off-season sports equipment, holiday decorations, business documents, or small bedroom storage

 5 foot by 10 foot storage unit